Family History

 Gustave Doré (1832–1883)

-Louis Christophe Gustave Paul Doré, was a French historical painter and illustrator of books.
-He began to exhibit landscape sketches at the Salon from 1848 at the age of fifteen and showed considerable ability.
-His best picture, and that which first brought him into notice as a painter, was Paolo and Francesca da Rimini, exhibited in 1863.
-Doré's ambition was to win fame as an historical painter, but in this he failed.
-Although gifted with marvellous fertility of imagination and wonderful facility of execution, he nevertheless possessed grave defects.
-Nowhere are his faults of composition and drawing more manifest than on the enormous canvases exhibited in the Doré Gallery in London, works to which he devoted his utmost energy, but which add nothing to his reputation.
-It is as a designer of illustrations for books that the wonderful versatility of his genius becomes most apparent.
-Such works include illustrations for Dante's Divine Comedy, the Bible, Paradise Lost, The Ancient Mariner, and The Idylls of the King.
-These works secured for him a greater reputation in England than was accorded to him in his native country.
-He afterwards devoted himself to the production of large pictures on religious subjects.
-Doré also possessed considerable ability as a sculptor.
-He died after completing a large number of works.
+Louis Christophe Gustave Paul Doré was a French historical painter and illustrator.
+He began exhibiting landscape sketches at the Salon in 1848 at the age of fifteen, demonstrating considerable ability.
+His best-known painting, and the one that first brought him into prominence as an artist, was Paolo and Francesca da Rimini, exhibited in 1863.
+Doré's ambition was to gain fame as a historical painter, but in this, he ultimately failed.
+Though gifted with remarkable imagination and a remarkable facility for execution, he had significant flaws.
+His defects in composition and drawing are most apparent in the enormous canvases displayed at the Doré Gallery in London—works to which he devoted his utmost energy but which did little to enhance his reputation.
+It is as a designer of book illustrations, however, that the true versatility of his genius is most evident.
+Notable works include his illustrations for Dante's Divine Comedy, the Bible, Paradise Lost, The Ancient Mariner, and The Idylls of the King.
+These works earned him greater recognition in England than in his native France.
+Later, Doré focused on producing large religious-themed paintings.
+He also possessed considerable skill as a sculptor.
+He died in Paris after completing a significant body of work.

 Art